-Johnny Johansson is a co-founder and creative director of Swedish apparel company Acne.
-Johansson founded the company in 1996 as part of creative collective that had ambitions to produce something novel, with integrity, Acne is an acronym of Ambition to create novel expressions.
-The company began unconventionally, making 100 pairs of jeans, with distinctive red stitching, and gave them away to friends, family members and colleagues.
+Johnny Johansson is a co-founder and creative director of Swedish apparel company Acne Studios .
+Johansson founded the company in 1996 as part of creative collective that had ambitions to produce something novel, Acne is an acronym of Ambition to create novel expressions.
+The company began unconventionally, making 100 pairs of jeans with distinctive red stitching and gave them away to friends, family members and colleagues.

-Johansson has crafted one of the coolest brands, offbeat and achingly different, “it is not about delivering ideas or dreams, it’s about making them physical.
+Johansson has crafted a highly desirable brand, that maintains an offbeat sense of difference, “it is not about delivering ideas or dreams, it’s about making them physical.
 And that’s a big challenge.”
 A big challenge Johansson invariably surmounts.